-Radiation detection is achieved through the use of a variety of instruments.
-The most common type of radiation detector is a Geiger-Mueller (GM) tube, also called a Geiger counter.
-There are several methods and equipment used to detect radiation.
-These are film badges, gas ionization devices, radon detectors, personal radiation detectors, fog chambers and scintillation counters.
+Radiation detection is a complex process that requires the use of specialized instruments.
+The most common type of radiation detector is a Geiger-Mueller (GM) tube, also known as a Geiger counter.
+Other methods and equipment used to detect radiation include film badges, gas ionization devices, radon detectors, personal radiation detectors, fog chambers, and scintillation counters.
 When it comes to radiation detection, many people mistakenly group all instruments under the term “Geiger counters”.